Bradshaw/hairy-dubstep/README.md

 	+ You control a squad of SWAT agents
 	+ You scrub forwards and backwards in time and give orders
 	+ Only a friggin' amazing 10 Seconds will result in a 100% win
++ Step Three *Shit's pretty fricking tight, yo...*
+	+ Got a basic unit logging system in place
+	+ Need to make the units, the ai, the collisions, the shooting and fucking everything else (X.X)